hackerstolz/smart-country-hacks-challenges/README.md

 We use *Devposts* as our hackathon management system!
 Please also register there: [smartcountry{hacks} Devposts page](https://smartcountry-hacks.devpost.com/)

 :checkered_flag: You will need to submit your project to our hackathon at *Devpost* at the end! :checkered_flag:

+## Slack

+We use *Slack* for announcements during the hackathon.
+You can find it at [hackerstolz-community.slack.com](https://hackerstolz-community.slack.com).
+The primary channel for the hackathon is [#smartcountryhacks](https://hackerstolz-community.slack.com/app_redirect?channel=CE3C8Q9R9).

 ## Challenges
 We have collected real-life challenges from out public event partners.